How does summer screen time seem to always take over?

 There will be camps and crafts.
 Swimming in the pool, picnics in the backyard, trips to the park and family game nights.

 There’s no way anyone will get bored.
-The kids will be so busy having fun, they won’t even think about watching TV or playing on the computer, except maybe for the occasional rainy afternoon.
+The kids will be so busy having fun, they won’t even think about watching TV or playing on the ipad, except maybe for the occasional rainy afternoon.

 But by the end of that first week, somehow things just aren’t quite turning out like we imagined.